SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-12-11-cast-your-vote.markdown

 - ramblings
 ---

-In case (like ME!!) you missed the whole forum side of&nbsp;the [XBOX360 Homebrew](http://xbox360homebrew.com/)&nbsp;competition, the voting has started [over here](http://xbox360homebrew.com/forums/thread/1618.aspx)
+In case (like ME!!) you missed the whole forum side of the [XBOX360 Homebrew](http://xbox360homebrew.com/) competition, the voting has started [over here](http://xbox360homebrew.com/forums/thread/1618)

 Completely missed that one, get downloading the games, read the blogs and get voting